 General withdrawal of charges for using cash machines across the bank-owned cash machine estate.

 First cash machines deployed by the Independent ATM Deployers (IADs).

 More than half of UK retail spending is on plastic.
 More than 100 million card payments are made on-line.

 First year that cash machine withdrawals exceeded one billion during the year.

 Debit card expenditure exceeds credit card expenditure for the first time.

-Chip and PIN announced in the UK – biggest consumer change programme since, or including, decimalisation.
+Chip & PIN announced in the UK – biggest consumer change programme since, and including, decimalisation.